AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 ```

 ## Preventing Certain Implicit Type Conversions
+The [_explicit_](https://www.geeksforgeeks.org/g-fact-93/) can be used to prevent the compiler from implicitly converting the datatypes of parameters to fit a constructor.
+If a constructor marked _explicit_ took an int as a paramter, then you wouldn't be able to pass a double.
+However, this method prevents _all_ implicit converions; sometimes,
+only preventing some conversions is desirable.
+By setting specific constructors to `= delete`, we can prevent those specific conversions.

 ## Sources
 Book: [_C++ Programming: Program Design Including Data Structures, 8th Edition_](https://www.amazon.com/Programming-Program-Design-Including-Structures/dp/1337117560) by D.S.
 Malik <br />